Skip to main content

 Some examples when metadata can be dynamic:

-At SAP, the run-time discovery of dynamic metadata (system-installation) is handled by the Unified Customer Landscape in BTP.
+At SAP, the run-time discovery of dynamic metadata (system-instance) is handled by the Unified Customer Landscape in BTP.

 System Independent Perspective